encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 Hence, it is not required to provide actual graph instances as input, any graph with the same parameters will lead to the same performance.
 For the datasets in Table 2 of the paper, we simply generate a synthetic graph with the same dimensions.
 For undirected graphs, for each edge {v,w} we insert directed edges (v,w) and (w,v), doubling the number of edges.
+This is only for benchmarking purposes; our code of course also supports providing customized graphs as inputs, as can be seen, e.g., [here](benchmark/pi_3_test.cpp), starting at line 102, for a small graph instance example.

 #### Experiment 1: LAN Benchmarks
 Most benchmarks in our paper are done in a LAN setting (Fig. 7, 8, 9, (in Appendix C:) Table 5, 6, 7, 9, 10).
 The following will do LAN benchmarks for all of our protocols as well as the reference from Asharov et al.
-They can be started as follows, assuming one is still in the docker container and inside the build/benchmarks directory:
+They can be started as follows, assuming one is still in the docker container and inside the **build/benchmarks** directory:
 ```sh
 ./small_LAN_benchmarks.sh
 ```